GWhisk/kms/README.md

 _ding_ .
 You just got an email.
 It's from your college counselor reminding you to stay above a 2.0 for the quarter or be put in jeopardy of being kicked out of the university.
 Fuck, you can't have that that.
 What would your parents think?
 They put all their hope, support and resources to get you through.
 But you realize that maybe, you can't get through.
 Your mind was never fit for this school.
 Just look at this room: you're the only one left.
 Everybody's done.
 You can't even fix a single bug.
 And if you can't do that, then what can you do?
 Build software for a Fortune 500 company?
 Hell no. You're not John, who was able to score his first internship at Facebook as a freshman.
 A freshman!
 John was able to finish in time also.
 He's always with his study group, cracking shitty programming jokes.
 You wish you had that: a group to belong to.
 Looking at it now, you really don't have anyone on campus to call as a friend.
 Perhaps the school psychologist?
 But you only see him every few weeks right?
 Kinda shitty for the school to not fund that kind of service more.
 That's life though....

 Shame, guilt, blame, humiliation, embarrassment, desperation, anxiety, loneliness, depression ...
-You're mind is now on fire as your run through solutions.
+Your mind is now on fire as you run through solutions.
 None of them work.

 _Except one._ you think to yourself.